Lena-Sazh/Lena-Sazh/README.md

 ## 👋 Hi there!

-This is where my coding path starts...
+This is where my coding journey starts :purple_heart:

 Open to any collab :blush:
 ___